janitbidhan/SurveyPage-Backend/README.md

 This pipeline deploys an application using Jenkins, Docker, and Kubernetes.
 It follows these stages:

-Prerequisites: This stage sets up the necessary credentials and environment variables needed for the deployment.
+*Prerequisites*: This stage sets up the necessary credentials and environment variables needed for the deployment.

-Checkout: This stage checks out the source code from the SCM.
+*Checkout*: This stage checks out the source code from the SCM.

-Build: This stage builds the application and archives the generated artifacts.
+*Build*: This stage builds the application and archives the generated artifacts.

-Docker Build and Push: This stage builds a Docker image of the application and pushes it to a Docker registry.
+*Docker Build and Push*: This stage builds a Docker image of the application and pushes it to a Docker registry.

-Deploy to Kubernetes: This stage deploys the application to a Kubernetes cluster by restarting the deployment.
+*Deploy to Kubernetes*: This stage deploys the application to a Kubernetes cluster by restarting the deployment.

 The pipeline uses the following environment variables: